 RUDOLPH HOUCK – ATTORNEY

 If you are looking at this website, you probably know one of my clients, colleagues or friends.
 Welcome.
-My old website disappeared.
 Some of the topics covered below are Language (German in my case), Expertise, Examples, Using a Sole Practitioner, Articles and Fees.
 Please note the LONG list of articles I have written – mainly for foreign business managers and lawyers – and links to the full articles.
 Of greatest importance – statute of limitations in M&A, measure of damages, rights of first refusal and sandbagging.
 But the care and feeding of US corporations, selling your company and other topics are covered.
 To go to the articles, here are two links.

 INTRODUCTION – I am a general commercial lawyer, but since 1979 I have specialized in helping mid-sized German/Austrian/Swiss companies buy other companies in the United States and one time in Brazil.
 I have also advised companies based in Italy, The Netherlands and South Africa.
 Recently, I have done more work for “normal” American clients.
 When I write “German” below, please think “German-Austrian-Swiss.”

 After over 40 years of law practice with law firms big (about 800 lawyers) and small (about 20), I became a sole practitioner/Einzelkampfer in 2017.
 I also moved my office from Park Avenue, New York, to my study in Pittsburgh, Pennsylvania, the city where I began my legal career in 1972.

 As a sole practitioner with over 40 years of experience, I know what I can do and what I cannot.